Recent Blogs

 2. Accessibility and Welcoming Culture

-- Plus, most of the beginner-friendly peaks are easily accessible from major cities like Kathmandu.
+- Most of the beginner-friendly peaks lie relatively closer to major cities like Kathmandu.

 3. Variety of Peaks

-- Some popular choices for first-time mountaineering are Island Peak, Mera Peak, and Lobuche East, all of which are stunning yet achievable for first-timers.
+- Some popular choices for first-time mountaineering are Island Peak, Mera Peak, and Lobuche East-all of them fabulous yet apt for the first timers.

 Best Time to Start Your Himalayan Adventure